MariaDAH/Okra-MissionSubsystem/README.md

 # Welcome to Okra mission subsystem.

-##Overview
+## Overview
-This is the Okra mission subsystem that will implement the quiz an user should answer to get information about his/her instakes the last 24 hours and their nutricional values.
+This is the Okra mission subsystem that will implement the quiz an user must answer to get information about his/her instakes the last 24 hours and their nutricional values.
 Also it will display information about how user consumption is affecting the global market.

-##Installation
+## Installation
 ```
 Initialize web package.
 >npm init